rajibkhan976/eventsvxo/README.md

 The reason for visiting the application is to easily create a new event, and also to modify an already existing event that is hosted by the company/organisation.

-This product will be useful for developers who want to implement event information in Växjö.
+This product will be useful for developers who want to implement event information in Växjö into their product.
 It can also be used as a guideline to help developers create a similar or more advanced product.